-The enthusiastic planet-saver can restore polluted land tiles.
+During each turn, a single conservation proposal that was made during a previous turn can be turned into conservation area (darker green side), by paying $2\mathfrak{E} + \mathfrak{C}$.
+The knowledge card must match the nature type of the tile (or be holistic knowledge).
+Conservation areas are permanent and cannot be removed.
+Placing them in a cluster of at least three conservation, restoration or offsetting tokens gives the conservationists one extra point at the end of the game.
+RESTORATION The Enthusiastic Planet-Saver can restore polluted land tiles.
 Only the polluted land nature tiles can be restored.
-Restoration costs 3€ + K. The knowledge card type dictates what kind of nature tile replaces the polluted land tile.
+Restoration costs 3€ + ♠ .
+The knowledge card type dictates what kind of nature tile replaces the polluted land tile.
 The player reveals tiles from the nature draw pile until they find a tile with the same nature type as the knowledge card used (all nature tiles are suitable when a holistic knowledge card is used).
 The first tile with a matching nature type (species or no species) replaces the polluted land tile and a restoration token is placed on top of it.
 No other actions can be done on restored nature tiles.
 Restoration tokens nor the nature tiles under them cannot be removed.

-The enthusiastic planet saver can set up an offsetting bank.
-Buying one nature tile (one per turn) for the offsetting bank costs 3€ + 1 K. The type of the knowledge card dictates what kind of nature tile is bought for the offsetting bank from the nature draw pile.
+OFFSETTING BANK The Enthusiastic Planet-Saver can set up an offsetting bank.
+Buying one nature tile (one per turn) for the offsetting bank costs $3 \in +$ ∞ .
+The type of the knowledge card dictates what kind of nature tile is bought for the offsetting bank from the nature draw pile.
 The player can choose any nature tile of that type from the nature draw pile (can be with or without a species).
 The offsetting bank tile is placed face up in front of the enthusiastic planet saver, separate from the playing area tiles.
 The offsetting bank can only have up to two nature tiles in total.
 From this bank, the planet-saver can sell offsetting projects (one per tile).
 The price can be negotiated freely between the developer and the planet saver.
 When offsetting is done onto one of the offsetting bank tiles, do not roll a die to check for success.
 The bank has already made the tiles suitable for offsetting, so all offsetting attempts will always succeed on them.
 The offsetting token (dark side up) is placed on the bank tile after the project has been sold to a developer.
 Each bank tile can be used as an offsetting site only once.